Last updated on June 8th, 2021 at 06:15 pm

 Analysis / Bias

 In review, the Anchorage Daily News covers local news through reporters with minimal bias such as this: Anchorage awards $1 million in small-business grants to help with pandemic recovery.
-National and international news is republished through the Associated Press as well as the Washington Post and LA Times.
+National and international news is republished through the Associated Press and the Washington Post, and LA Times.

 Failed Fact Checks

-Overall, we rate the Anchorage Daily News Left-Center Biased based on editorial positions that slightly favor the left.
+Overall, we rate the Anchorage Daily News Least Biased based on editorial positions that reasonably present both sides.
 We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
-(D. Van Zandt 8/12/2016) Updated (5/28/2020)
+(D. Van Zandt 8/12/2016) Updated (6/08/2021)